Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 ### Synchronization and Notification Example

-The following example demonstrates how the initial `NetworkVariable` synchronization has already occurred by the time `OnNetworkSpawn` is invoked.
-It also demonstrates how subscribing to `NetworkVariable.OnValueChanged` within `OnNetworkSpawn` will provide notifications for any changes to `m_SomeValue.Value` that occur.
+The following example shows how the initial `NetworkVariable` synchronization has already occurred by the time `OnNetworkSpawn` is invoked.
+It also shows how subscribing to `NetworkVariable.OnValueChanged` within `OnNetworkSpawn` will provide notifications for any changes to `m_SomeValue.Value` that occur.

  ```csharp
 public class TestNetworkVariableSynchronization : NetworkBehaviour